It’s a topic that has come up a few times lately, so here’s my take on it…

 Of course, in a true stereo recording, mono compatible means phase-coherent, which in everyday terms simply means a more realistic sound – truer to the source.

 If your music is mixed to sound great in mono it will likely sound great in stereo, whereas the reverse is less often true.
-If it sounds good to you in mono, with no parts or tonality significantly cancelling/disappearing then it should be fine, but any such errors really must be addressed at the recording and mixing stages.
-The main thing is that you’ve checked for it and corrected it where needed – it’s inherently part of what we check for in mastering.
+If it sounds good to you in mono, with no parts or tonality significantly cancelling/disappearing, then it should be fine, but any such errors really should be addressed at the recording and mixing stages.

 As for mastering with stereo width processing?
 Honestly, I’d have to say I’ve used that maybe twice in as many years – and for the sake of bringing overly wide sounding mixes inwards a little to better match other tracks!